@import 'EXT:myproject/Configuration/TypoScript/randomfile.typoscript'

 You can also add include-instructions in TypoScript code.
 Availability depends on the context, but it works with TypoScript templates, page TSconfig and user TSconfig.

-Since TYPO3 version 9 a new syntax for importing external TypoScript files has been introduced, which acts as a preprocessor before the actual parsing (condition evaluation) takes place.
+The syntax for importing external TypoScript files acts as a preprocessor before the actual parsing (condition evaluation) takes place.

 Includes of either syntax within multi-line comments are still executed due to a bug.
 Always use single line comments if you need to comment out an import: